BernadetteCh/BernadetteCh/README.md

 For more than a year now I've been learning to program or should I say googling.I immersed myself in a new world in which I discovere something new every time I learn.
 Since it is a very time- consuming process and full of challenges, I made myself completely dependent on this searchengine and my laptop.
 I like working in teams and appreciate a respectful and harmonious relationship with each other.
-I also enjoy having time to myself from time to time and challenging myself by implementing my own ideas.
-I work conscientiously and detail-oriented.
-Furthermore, my strength lies in not letting my programming skills be negatively affected and not giving up, even in stressful situations.
+I also enjoy having time to myself from time to time and challenging myself by implementing my own ideas.I approach work with a conscientious and detail-oriented mindset.
+Moreover, I take pride in my ability to maintain the quality of my programming skills despite any challenges, and I remain determined and resilient even in the face of stressful situations.
 After countless challenges, failures but also successes I can proudly say: **Hello World !**

 <h3 align="left">Connect with me:</h3>
 <p align="left">